Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Liver cancer is a rare malignancy in children and adolescents and is divided into the following two major histological subgroups:

-Other, less common histologies include the following:
+Other less common histologies include the following:

-The COG Liver Tumor Committee sponsored an International Pathology Symposium in 2011 to discuss the histopathology and classification of pediatric liver tumors (hepatoblastoma, in particular) and develop an International Pediatric Liver Tumors Consensus Classification that would be required for international collaborative projects.
-The results of this international classification for pediatric liver tumors have been published.[
+The Children's Oncology Group (COG) Liver Tumor Committee sponsored an International Pathology Symposium in 2011 to discuss the histopathology and classification of pediatric liver tumors (hepatoblastoma, in particular) and develop an International Pediatric Liver Tumors Consensus Classification that would be required for international collaborative projects.
+The results were published in 2014.[

 For information about the histology of each childhood liver cancer subtype, see the following sections: